kapadiaparth/examples/webpage-word-cloud-generator/README.md

 ## Code

-All of the code that we'll build up in this example can be found in the [pipe.js](./pipe.js) in this repository.
+All of the code that we'll build up in this example can be found in the [pipe.js](./pipe.js) file in this repository.

 All Flex.io pipes start with `Flexio.pipe()`.
 Tasks in a pipe are chained together using periods similar to how jQuery and other APIs chain calls together.